mattmars3/mattmarsico.com/content/blog/sports-betting.md

 +++
-title = "Sports Betting Strategy" date = 2025-09-01
+title = "Stats-Based Sports Betting Strategy" date = 2025-09-01
 +++
-# Sports Betting Strategy
+# Statistics-Based Sports Betting Strategy
 Sports betting goes back thousands of years and has long been a pastime for sports enthusiasts.
 Unfortunately, it can turn into an addiction, or be the precursor to financial ruin for many individuals.
 Recently, I have developed an interest in statistics-based sports betting.
 I compare it